kmaterna/CRE_code/README.md

 6. Run Stage2:
-    Stage2 will create a new folder called Stage2.
+    Run python Stage2_code/drive_comparison.py from your main directory that contains the data directories.
+Stage2 will create a new folder called Stage2_results or similar.
 Inside, CREs_by_station will be created and rewritten.
 A new directory for each criterion is made.
-This is not fully up to speed yet.

 WHAT WILL BE CREATED: